-California’s minimum wage is set to increase once again in 2025, continuing the state’s commitment to addressing wage growth and the cost of living.
-On August 1, 2024, the California Department of Finance officially announced that, starting January 1, 2025, the statewide minimum wage will rise from $16.00 to $16.50 per hour.
+California’s minimum wage has increased once again in 2025, continuing the state’s commitment to addressing wage growth and the cost of living.
+On August 1, 2024, the California Department of Finance officially announced that, starting January 1, 2025, the statewide minimum wage rose from $16.00 to $16.50 per hour.
 This increase applies to all employers, regardless of size, and has significant implications for both workers and businesses.

 Under California law, once the state’s minimum wage reaches $15 per hour—a milestone achieved on January 1, 2023—the Department of Finance is required to annually review the minimum wage to determine if an adjustment for inflation is necessary.
 This review involves calculating the increase using the lower of two potential figures: a 3.5% increase or the actual rate of change in the U.S. Consumer Price Index (CPI) over the previous 12-month period.

 For the period from July 1, 2023, to June 30, 2024, the CPI increased by 3.18%.
-As a result, the minimum wage will rise by 3.18%, bringing it to $16.50 per hour starting on January 1, 2025.
-This adjustment aims to help workers keep up with the rising cost of living, while balancing the financial impact on employers.
+As a result, the minimum wage rose by 3.18%, bringing it to $16.50 per hour starting on January 1, 2025.
+This adjustment aims to help workers keep up with the rising cost of living while balancing the financial impact on employers.

 The increase in the minimum wage also affects the minimum salary threshold for full-time exempt employees.
-Currently, the minimum salary for exempt employees is $66,560 per year (or $5,546.67 per month).
-With the new minimum wage in place, this threshold will rise to $68,640 per year (or $5,720 per month) beginning January 1, 2025.
+Previously, the minimum salary for exempt employees was $66,560 per year (or $5,546.67 per month).
+With the new minimum wage in place, this threshold rose to $68,640 per year (or $5,720 per month) beginning January 1, 2025.

 Employers need to ensure that their exempt employees’ salaries meet or exceed this new minimum to maintain their exempt status.
 Failing to comply with these requirements could lead to legal challenges, including the potential reclassification of employees from exempt to non-exempt status, which would necessitate the payment of overtime for hours worked beyond 40 in a week.

-While the statewide minimum wage is increasing, it’s important to recognize that certain industries in California have their own minimum wage requirements.
+While the statewide minimum wage has increased, it’s important to recognize that certain industries in California have their own minimum wage requirements.
 For instance, as of April 1, 2024, fast food workers covered under California Labor Code Sections 1474–1476 must be paid a minimum of $20 per hour.
-This rate is subject to change, as the Fast Food Council has the authority to implement further increases as early as January 2025.

-Additionally, a new minimum wage for healthcare workers is expected to take effect by January 1, 2025.
+Additionally, a new minimum wage for healthcare workers took effect on October 16, 2024.
 Employers in these sectors need to stay informed about these industry-specific rates to ensure compliance and avoid potential penalties.

 In California, various cities and counties have established their own minimum wage rates, which are often higher than the state minimum.
 Cities like Berkeley, Los Angeles, Milpitas, and San Francisco have implemented local ordinances that mandate higher minimum wages.
 Employers must comply with the higher local rate where applicable.
 However, it’s essential to note that only the state minimum wage is used to determine the minimum salary requirements for exempt employees.